jacobboy/timechamp/README.md

 total event duration is less than hours worked, will portion the remaining time according to any percentages supplied.

-Absolute times are specifed as hours and/or minutes in the form `XhYm`, e.g. `1h30m`, `1.5h`, `90m`.
+Absolute times are specified as hours and/or minutes in the form `XhYm`, e.g. `1h30m`, `1.5h`, `90m`.
 Percentages are specified as `X%`, e.g. `25%`.
 Thus the list of `TASK_TIME_PAIR...` might look like
 `1234 1h 2345 30m 3456 80% 4567 20%`.